 A number of years ago, I was asked to write a book about caves.

 I visited many caves around the United States, including some spectacular ones in the west (Carlsbad Caverns and Ice Caves in New Mexico, Lehman Caves in Nevada's Great Basin National Park, Oregon Caves National Monument, and South Dakota's Jewel Cave and Wind Cave) as well as some further east (Kentucky's Mammoth Cave and Arkansas's Blanchard Springs Caverns).
 One highlight of my research was a trip through a wild cave (Cave of the Winds in Manitou Springs, Colorado).

-But my most vivid memories concern a research trip I took to France where I was able to visit many caves inhabited (part of the year, anyway) by early people: Rouffignac, Peche-Merle, and Lascaux (which is closed to everyone except researchers).
+But my most vivid memory concern a research trip to France where I was able to visit the cave of Lascaux (which is closed to everyone except scientists).
 I was fortunate enough to be allowed inside on a special tour with five other researchers.

 I worked very hard on the book for a number of years.
 Sometimes, though, an editor or a publisher can change her mind.
 And that's what happened.
-Without warning or explanation, I was told that the publisher was canceling my contract for the book.
-I would be allowed to keep my advance, but the publisher had decided against publishing the book.
+Without warning or explanation, I was told that the publisher was canceling the contract for the book and would not be publishing it.

 Cave of the Glowing Skulls -- an account of the discovery of a Honduras cave filled with human bones

 Floyd Collins: Trapped in Sand Cave-- one of the biggest and most tragic cave adventures ever reported

 Six Months Alone in Midnight Cave -- an account of one of the most unusual--and longest--cave stays ever recorded